RWM101/Tax-Firm-Data/README.md

 ![Data Analyst GitHub Page - Data Model](https://github.com/user-attachments/assets/7a71c310-0fb3-4843-b785-580b1d484c67)

 ## Key Metrics
-The following metrics were used to identify...
+The following metrics were used to identify the performance of each employee, and how many work hours should be added (or removed) from their list.

 - **FTEAmount** - Full-Time Employee. from 0-1, represents if the employee is full-time or part-time.
 - **Work_In_Preparation** - A sum of all the project hours assigned to each employee where their role is preparer and the status is set to "In Prep."